SolaceProducts/terraform-provider-solacebroker/templates/guides/config-generator.md

 System provisioned broker objects are created as a side-effect of creating other objects.
 These other objects are referred to as "parent object".
 The generator is attempting to recognize system provisioned objects and omit them from the configuration or add a warning comment, as direct creation of such objects will fail.

 If an object's attribute is referencing a possible system-provisioned object, there may be a conflict at apply-time if the referenced object has not yet been created.
-The generator will add a comment when recognizing such references and it may be necessary to add a "depends_on" meta-argument between generated objects to ensure proper create sequence.
+The generator will add a comment when recognizing such references and it may be necessary to add a "depends_on" meta-argument between the referencoing and the parent objects to ensure proper create sequence.

 ## Troubleshooting